morrisoncm/messaging-soap/README.md

 - Clone or download the project
 - To build the application from Terminal / Command Prompt
-- Change directory to the project root directory and type `gradle build`
+- Change directory to the project root directory and type `gradle build` and press enter
-- To run the application and type `gradle bootRun`
+- To run the application and type `gradle bootRun` and press enter

+### Testing the application

+- To run the tests alone in the root directory type `gradle test` and press enter
+- Download and install postman <https://www.getpostman.com/downloads/>
+- Import the test scripts in the root directory under the folder postman

 ### Official Documentation